kaylinvonbergen/LoveByte/README.md

 - [ ] Potentially implement audio?
 - [ ] Implement settings screen
 - [ ] Work on UI layout for horizontal modes and tablets
+- [ ] Adjust sensitivity for minigame with real device

 ## AI Disclosures